-As of September 30, 2021, the Company had not commenced operations.
-All activity through September 30, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering") described below, and all activity since the Initial Public Offering, relates to the Company's efforts toward locating and completing a suitable Business Combination.
+As of March 31, 2022, the Company had not commenced operations.
+All activity through March 31, 2022 relates to the Company's formation, the initial public offering (the "Initial Public Offering") described below, and the Company's efforts toward locating and completing a suitable Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company has generated non-operating income in the form of interest income on investments in money market funds that invest in U.S. Treasury Securities and cash equivalents from the proceeds derived from the Initial Public Offering and recognized changes in the fair value of the warrant liability and FPS (as defined below) liability as other income (expense).
+The Company has generated non-operating income in the form of interest income on investments in money market funds that invest in U.S. Treasury Securities and cash equivalents from the proceeds derived from the Initial Public Offering, and recognized changes in the fair value of the warrant liability and FPS (as defined below) liability as other income (expense).

 The Company's sponsor is CFAC Holdings VIII, LLC (the "Sponsor").
 The registration statements for the Initial Public Offering became effective on March 11, 2021.
 On March 16, 2021, the Company consummated the Initial Public Offering of 25,000,000 units (each, a "Unit" and with respect to the shares of Class A common stock included in the Units sold, the "Public Shares"), including 3,000,000 Units sold upon the partial exercise of the underwriters' over-allotment option, at a purchase price of \$10.00 per Unit, generating gross proceeds of \$250,000,000, which is described in Note 3.
 Each Unit consists of one share of Class A common stock and one-fourth of one redeemable warrant.
 Each whole warrant entitles the holder to purchase one share of Class A common stock at a price of \$11.50.
-Each warrant will become exercisable on the later of 30 days after the completion of the Business Combination, or earlier upon redeemption or liquidation.
+Each warrant will become exercisable 30 days after the completion of the Business Combination and will expire 5 years after the completion of the Business Combination, or earlier upon redemption or liquidation.